Robust approximate Bayesian inference: Background on robust -estimating functions

+A general \emph{M}-estimator (see, e.g., \citealp{hampel1986}, \citealp{huber2009robust}) is defined as the root $\tilde\theta$ of the estimating equation $\Psi_\theta = 0$.
 The class of $M$-estimators is wide and includes a variety of well-known estimators.
-For example, it includes the maximum likelihood estimator (MLE), the maximum composite likelihood estimator \citep[see, e.g.,][and references therein]{ruli2016approximate} and the scoring rule estimator (see \citealp{basu1998robust}, \citealp{dawid2016minimum}, and references therein).
+For example, it includes the maximum likelihood estimator (MLE), the maximum composite likelihood estimator \citep[see, e.g.,][and references therein]{ruli2016approximate} and the scoring rule estimator (see e.g.\ \citealp{dawid2016minimum}, and references therein).
+Under broad regularity conditions, assumed throughout this paper, an $M$-estimator is consistent and approximately normal with mean $\theta$ and variance